jeet1912/hyperbolic-ehr-diffusion/results/analysis/explain.md

 1. \(x_0\): visit representations.
 2. Forward noising: \(q(x_t | x_0) = \mathcal{N}(\sqrt{\bar{\alpha}_t} x_0, (1-\bar{\alpha}_t) I)\).
 3. Reverse model approximates \(p_\theta(x_{t-1}|x_t)\) by predicting \(\hat{\epsilon}_t\) and using DDPM update.

+## Narrative Summary

+We frame the system as a generative model over visit representations: the DDPM learns to push random noise toward clean visit vectors in latent space.
+The foundation is a geometry-aware embedding space for codes, where hyperbolic embeddings combined with the tree regularizer force the code manifold to mirror the ICD hierarchy.
+Decoding remains heuristic: latent visit vectors yield discrete codes by taking the top-K nearest neighbors (log-map plus dot product on the hyperbolic setup).

+With these ingredients, we can sample trajectories: the trained diffusion model produces sequences of latent visit vectors, which are then decoded into ICD codes.
+Yet the crucial limitation is structural.
+The pipeline does **not** establish a reversible path from ICD codes → latent visit vectors → ICD codes.
+Instead, real visits are encoded via simple mean pooling; the DDPM denoises those pooled vectors; and decoding relies on a nearest-neighbor lookup.
+No part of this is an end-to-end autoencoder, so the system never learns to reconstruct discrete visits in the latent space.
+The DDPM emits continuous vectors only, expecting a downstream lookup to convert them into codes.
+Consequently, Step 3 genuinely learns to synthesize visit vectors, not actual medical visits, and the decoding procedure is approximate, untrained, and inherently lossy.